mimir-org/documents/docs/Tyle/intro.md

 The source code is available at [Github](https://github.com/mimir-org/tyle).
 The project has a C# backend and a React frontend.
 It also needs a SQL server to run, for instance [MSSQL](https://www.microsoft.com/en-us/sql-server/).

+Note that Tyles current state do calls to external API (commonlib) on startup and periodically.
+This should be dissabled in a development enviroment to prevent redundant fetching unessential data and in possibly cast exceptions if not succeeded.

 ### Environment Variables

 <details>